fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 * Plausible Deniability

-The QRL developers have worked to trim bits and bytes to get the XMSS trees to fit on the ledger.
-After the latest optimizations in the latest firmware one can now load multiple trees and store more than one wallet on the Ledger nano-s.
+The QRL developers have worked to trim bits and bytes to get the XMSS trees to fit on the Ledger.
+After the latest optimizations in the latest firmware one can now load multiple trees and store more than one wallet on the Ledger Nano S.